 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > Parental Controls.
+Go to Advanced > Parental Controls, locate the Profiles area, you can see how much time each profile has spent. - Note: If you have not set up a profile for your child yet, add a profile by referring to Setting Up Access Restrictions.